zhucaroline18/OwnPrefEval/README.md

 ### 🏆Performance Leaderboard on Subset Tasks🏆
 *Ranked by performance in the Reminder (10 Turns) column.*
 This table presents the performance results for the topic: Travel-Restaurants.
+(With explicit preference and generation task)

 | Model              | Zero-shot (10 Turns) | **Reminder (10 Turns)** | Zero-shot (300 Turns) | Reminder (300 Turns) |
 |--------------------|----------------------|-------------------------|-----------------------|----------------------|